 The caterpillars bore downwards into a leaf of their foodplant creating a translucent white mine between the upper and lowers skins of the leaf.
 The mine is straight, with a width of about 2 mms.
 The caterpillar grows to a length of about 1 cm.
 The mine reaches a length of about 15 cms.
 The caterpillars seem to be gregarious, with many larvae infesting a single plant, with up to 10 larvae mining each leaf, although each caterpillar had a separate mine.

 When mature: a caterpillar exits from its mine, and forms a naked pupa, usually facing head downwards, attached to a fold of a leaf by a silk girdle and some hooks on the underside of the pupa.

 The female moths have dark brown forewings, each with three white marks along the costa, and a yellow stripe from the base to another white spot near the margin.
-The hindwings are grey, each with a white mark near the tornus, and with long brown and grey fringes along the inner margin.
+The hindwings are grey, each with a white mark near the tornus, and with long brown and grey fringes along the hind margin.
 The female moths have a wingspan of about 0.8 cm.

 The male moths have white and yellow forewings, each with an interrupted dark brown stripe from the base to the margin.
-The hindwings are grey, each with a white mark near the tornus, and with long brown and grey fringes along the inner margin.
+The hindwings are grey, each with a white mark near the tornus, and with long brown and grey fringes along the hind margin.
 The male moths have a wingspan of about 1 cm.

 The species has been found in

 CSIRO Publishing, 2011, pp. 17, 20, 38, 53, 61, 70-72, 258, 275, 306, 386,

 including Plates 1.9, 1.10, 18.2; Figs. 58, 59, 110, 111, 326.